kbarry91/Eliza-ChatBot/README.md

 ```
 127.0.0.1:8080
 ```
-Or alternatively yo can enter
+Or alternatively you can enter
 ```
 localhost:8080
 ```